Digital product ideas and tips for creators in need of inspiration

 This first step is the heaviest lift.
 Once it’s out of the way, the rest is simple.
 How simple?
 Let’s find out.

 Step #2.
-Set up your storefront
+Set up your website

 In a few simple clicks, everything from uploading your digital product to linking your subdomain and payment system is handled using a streamlined platform.